India being a religious country is full of historical mythology. There are a number of religious places that are a must visit.

 The Dwarka temple has an entrance from two Dwars.
 While the Dwar at the north is called Moksha Dwar, the one with a southern entrance is called the Swarg Dwar.

 Though visitors throng the city of Dwarka and to the temple throughout the year but October to March are the recommended months to visit Dwarka as the temperature is generally low and it is easy to roam about the temple.

 Puri Dham, Odisha

-Located in Bhubaneswar district of Odisha, the temple is of utmost relevance as it is one of the Char Dhams of Moksha.
-The huge number of travelers flock to the place not just for its magnificent but a lot of other enigmatic activities
+Located in the Bhubaneswar district of Odisha, the temple is of utmost relevance as it is one of the Char Dhams of Moksha.
+A huge number of travelers flock to the place not just for its magnificent but a lot of other enigmatic activities

 Jagannath Puri Dham Mythological History

 Jagannath temple has a vast history about King IndraDyumna who in his pursuit to find the deity Nila Madhava did a lot of efforts.